Bitdoze Logo

 1. Access Dokploy Dashboard: Navigate to your Dokploy interface

-2. Create New Project: Click “New Project” and name it “searxng”
+2. Create New Project: Click “New Project” and name it “stirling-pdf”

 3. Select Template: Choose “StarlingPDF” from the available templates or create a custom compose application